 Our Returners to Bioscience group examines the experiences of those who face difficulties in returning to a career in the biosciences after an extended break.
 Visit our Groups and Committees page to find out more.

-We have recently become a Your Life campaign signatory.
+We are a Your Life campaign signatory.
 Your Life is a three-year campaign to ensure the UK has the maths and science skills it needs to succeed in a competitive global economy.
 The campaign will do this by inspiring young people to study maths and science as a gateway to exciting and wide-ranging careers; and by helping employers recruit and retain talent, particularly women.

 Paul Richards discusses what the Learned Society community are doing to promote equality in STEM in his blog: 'Diverse initiatives to promote diversity in science, engineering and maths: Part 1'.